|Volunteering at Solano County Parks

-Camp Hosts serve at our two campgrounds at Lake Solano County Park (near Winters) and Sandy Beach County Park (Rio Vista).
-Volunteer Docents lead guided tours and nature walks, help with exhibits and special park improvement projects, and receive training as interpreters at Lake Solano County Park, the Lake Solano Nature Center, and Lynch Canyon Open Space Park.
-County Park Rangers also gather Park Volunteers for one-day park improvement projects, native plant restoration work and to clean up our park shorelines during the Annual California Coastal Cleanup Day in September each year.
+Volunteers are welcome at the Solano County Parks.
+Come share your talents with us!
+Volunteer Docents lead guided tours and nature walks, help with exhibits and special park improvement projects.
+Docents will receive training as interpreters at Lake Solano County Park, the Lake Solano Nature Center, and Lynch Canyon Open Space.
+Camp Hosts are live-in volunteers at our two campgrounds at Lake Solano County Park (Winters) and Sandy Beach County Park (Rio Vista).
+Park Volunteers can help out at special park events (such as the Lynch Canyon Trail Run or Kite Festival) and one-day park improvement projects such as native plant restoration work and shoreline clean-up during the Annual California Coastal Cleanup Day in September each year.

-Training is periodically offered for volunteer docents who will lead tours and classes at Lake Solano Park and Lynch Canyon.
+Training is offered for our volunteer docents who will lead tours and classes at Lake Solano Park and Lynch Canyon.
 Training includes information on local wildlife, plants, water resources, and local pioneer and Native American history, as well as safety and emergency procedures on the trail.
-New docents can also tag along with more experienced volunteers to learn how to lead hikes.
-The Volunteer/Outreach Coordinator will also work with docents to develop volunteer opportunities that meet all interests and skills.
-Docent training typically occurs in the spring.
-For further information please contact the Volunteer/Outreach Coordinator at 707-432-0150, extension 200, or firstname.lastname@example.org.
+New docents can also tag along with more experienced volunteers to learn how.
+Our Volunteer Coordinators (see contact information above) can tell you more.
+They will work with volunteers to develop opportunities that meet your interests and skills.

 Volunteer Work Parties

 Volunteer work parties help us to enhance, protect and improve the parks through maintenance and restoration projects.
 Projects include planting native plants, upkeep and building of the trails, and enhancement of streamside vegetation to improve the site for wildlife and park visitors.
 Bring work gloves and be prepared to get dirty.